‘Mindset work’ helped, until it didn’t.

 where silence is a form of respect

-then mindset work alone might feel… off.
+then mindset work alone might feel… disconnected.

 This is especially true for many Asian Australians and others raised in-between navigating life in a Western system,